andrewferlitsch/Gap/README.md

-    document_test.py    # Tests the Document Class in the Splitter Module page_test.py        # Tests the Page Class in the Splitter Module words_test.py       # Tests the Word Class in the Syntax Module: 307 tests
+    document_test.py    # Tests the Document Class in the Splitter Module page_test.py        # Tests the Page Class in the Splitter Module words_test.py       # Tests the Words and Addresses Class in the Syntax Module image_test.py       # Tests the Image and Images Class in the Vision Module

 The automated tests are executed as follows:

     pytest -v document_test.py
     pytest -v page_test.py
     pytest -v words_test.py
+    pytest -v image_test.py

 #### Code Coverage